Karta Polaka / Polish Card – How to get citizenship of Poland?

 The Polonia – people of Polish descent living outside Poland – are composed of near 20 million people.
 It is one of the most widely dispersed diasporas in the world.
 In some places, like the United Kingdom, the majority are first-generation immigrants that arrived after Poland joined the European Union free-movement zone.
 In other parts of the world, however, the Polonia presence dates from decades, even centuries ago.

 With a resilient economy, in the last twenty-eight years (!!!)
 Poland experienced non-stop growth and a sharp increase in its quality of life.
-That improvement raised the interests of Polish descendants worldwide to return to the land of their ancestors.
+That improvement raised the interest of Polish descendants worldwide to return to the land of their ancestors.

 In a situation like this, the first question asked is: